threefoldtech/threefold_hub/docker/validator/README.md

 - copy `env.list.example` to `env.list`
 - `docker run --env-file ./env.list --name tfhub-validator -ti tfhub-validator`
 ## how to add new validators
-- At first you should have at least 1 running node in order to do this follow these [doc](https://github.com/threefoldtech/threefold_hub/blob/development/readme.md)
+- There must be at least 1 running node, in order to do create one from scrach follow these [doc](https://github.com/threefoldtech/threefold_hub/blob/development/readme.md)
 - you can use this [terraform example](https://github.com/threefoldtech/terraform-provider-grid/blob/development/examples/resources/cosmosvalidator/main.tf) you need to set these environment variables
 ```